Financial Planning for the Holidays

 Jones and Barber often find that people want to give more than they do during retirement.
 However, that optimal level of giving can happen more often than not if the proper financial plan is in place.
 Once that planning process is under way, people tend to realize that they don’t need to make some assumed sacrifices to accommodate for their desired amount of giving.

-Barber Financial Group’s CFP® Professionals can have those conversations with clients about what’s important to them and incorporate that into their financial plan so they can give to their kids, charities.
+Modern Wealth Management’s CFP® Professionals can have those conversations with clients about what’s important to them and incorporate that into their financial plan so they can give to their kids, charities.
 You won’t know how much you can give without a plan, though.

 A Top-Five Card: Spending Time with People I Care About